 Restaurant meals and pre-packaged convenience foods often contain higher calorie content due to added fats, sugars, and larger portion sizes.
 By cooking at home, you gain control over the ingredients and cooking methods, thereby reducing the intake of unnecessary calories.

-By preparing healthy meals with a focus on whole, unprocessed foods, you can enjoy delicious meals while managing calorie intake.
+By preparing healthy meals in meal prep containers with a focus on whole, unprocessed foods, you can enjoy delicious meals while managing calorie intake.
 If you are someone who dines out daily and regularly, switching to home-cooked meals can promote weight loss and may even help you lose weight quickly.

 16. Use Smaller Plates